camunda-community-hub/camunda-platform-7-keycloak/examples/sso-kubernetes/README.md

 Before we turn to Kubernetes it is necessary to build the Docker image.
 As we included the ``spring-boot-maven-plugin`` everything is quite simple, just run ``mvn spring-boot:build-image``.

+The Docker Image Build is using the `gcr.io/paketo-buildpacks/adoptium` Buildpack having JDK's jlink tool at build time enabled to generate a custom slim JRE.

+#### Java module dependencies & jlinked Java 17

+Just for the records - how to find out java module dependencies and shrink your JRE:
+* Extract ``target/camunda-platform-7-keycloak-examples-sso-kubernetes.jar/BOOT-INF/lib`` to `target/lib``
+* Open a shell in ``target`` and run ``jdeps -cp lib/* -R --multi-release 17 --print-module-deps --ignore-missing-deps camunda-platform-7-keycloak-examples-sso-kubernetes.jar``

+The result goes to the jlink `add-modules` option in the `BP_JVM_JLINK_ARGS` environment parameter of the `spring-boot-maven-plugin` image configuration.

 ### Kubernetes

 The Kubernetes setup can be found in directory ``k8s``.
 It contains a subfolder ``keycloak`` setting up the Keycloak test server.